elasticio/csv-component/README.md

 * `Upload CSV as file to attachments` -  If checked store the generated CSV data as an attachment.
 If unchecked, place the CSV as a string in the outbound message.
 * `Separator` - A single char used to delimit the CSV file.
 Default to `,`
 * `Column Order` - A string delimited with the separator indicating which columns & in what order the columns should appear in the resulting file.
 If omitted, the column order in the resulting file will not be deterministic.
+Columns names will be trimmed (removed spaces in beginning and end of column name, for example: 'col 1,col 2 ,col 3, col 4' => ['col 1', 'col 2', 'col 3', 'col 4'])

 #### Input Metadata

 * `Include Headers` - Indicates if a header row should be included in the generated file.
 * `Input Object` - Object to be written as a row in the CSV file.
 If the Column Order is specified, then individual properties can be specified.
+Component throw error on empty object.

 #### Output Metadata